Chatham Municipal Airport

 Nearby Food

-Artisan breakfast & lunch upstairs in the terminal.
-Thursday-Sunday only in winter.
+Artisan breakfast located upstairs in the terminal.
+Thursday-Sunday only during winter.

-Featured Bite Sourdough pancakes and house-roasted coffee overlooking the ramp at Hangar B Eatery.
+Featured Bite Sourdough pancakes and house-roasted coffee at the legendary Hangar B Eatery.

 Airport data for reference only and may be outdated.